elmtree-askmo/cloudcannon-app/content/learn/chemistry/how-do-chemical-properties-such-as-reactivity-and-composition-define-matter.md

 ---
 _schema: default
-id: 161716
+id: 161917
 date: 2025-01-24
-title: >-
-    How do chemical properties such as reactivity and composition define matter?
+title: How do chemical properties such as reactivity and composition define matter?
-article_title: >-
-    How do chemical properties such as reactivity and composition define matter?
+article_title: How do chemical properties such as reactivity and composition define matter?
 date_format: MMM DD, YYYY
 post_on_text: Posted on
 seo:
   title: QuickTakes | Chemistry
   page_description: >-
-    Chemical properties such as reactivity and composition are intrinsic characteristics that define matter, influencing how substances interact and change during chemical reactions.
+    This content explains how chemical properties such as reactivity and composition define matter, highlighting their roles in chemical reactions, the transformation of substances, and distinguishing between physical and chemical properties.
   page_keywords: >-
-    chemical properties,reaction,reactivity,composition,substances,chemical changes,physical vs chemical properties,matter,hydrogen,oxygen,sodium,chemical formulas
+    chemical properties, matter, reactivity, composition, chemical reactions, sodium, water, transformation, physical vs chemical properties, substances, chemical behavior
 author: QuickTakes
 question: >-
     How do chemical properties such as reactivity and composition define matter?